CharlemagneBrain/English_Tutor/Readme.md

 # English Tutor Chatbot with RAG

-This project implements an English Tutor Chatbot powered by GPT-4 and a Retrieval-Augmented Generation (RAG) system.
-The chatbot helps French-speaking students improve their English skills by providing personalized feedback and exercises based on user-uploaded PDF documents.
+This project implements an English Tutor Chatbot  The chatbot helps French-speaking students improve their English skills by providing personalized feedback and exercises based on user-uploaded PDF/DOCX documents.

 ## Technical Overview